wilhelmer/mkdocs-multirepo/README.md

 A bit like [monorepo](https://github.com/spotify/mkdocs-monorepo-plugin), but keeps MkDocs projects separate.

-> **Note: This plugin is in beta.**
+> **Note: This tool is in beta.**

 ## Use Case

-This plugin allows you to build multiple MkDocs documentation projects and generate a landing page for them.
+This CLI tool allows you to build multiple MkDocs documentation projects and generate a landing page for them.

 Unlike [monorepo](https://github.com/spotify/mkdocs-monorepo-plugin), multirepo doesn't merge projects into one.

-Instead, multirepo adds the MkDocs projects as Git submodules, builds them individually, and generates a landing page based on a template file.
+Instead, multirepo adds the MkDocs projects as Git submodules, builds them individually, and generates an HTML landing page based on a template file.

 This has the following advantages: